geektoni/SE2_16_171838_P/README.md

 npm start
 ```
 If you wish to try a custom database, you must change the ```PRODUCTION``` variable inside ```lib\databaseConnection.js``` supplying your ```mongodb://``` url.

-## Online version

-You can find and online vesion of the application at this [link](https://se2-16-171838-p-production.herokuapp.com/).